libktx/ktx/README.md

 ### Official guides

-Each module contains a `README.md` file with a list of all features or a guide with a few code snippets.
+Each module contains a `README.md` file with a list of all features or a guide with some code snippets.
 Browse through the directories in root folder to find out more about each library.

 ### Source documentation